Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 - Support for **async notifications**, which allows waiting for all async listeners to complete.
 - Supporting notifications related to **specific `DataRow`**, when the property is part of a data list object.

-Property change events are used by various property bindings to keep the bound UI controls in sync with the property, as well as by computed bindings, in order to support computed values.
+Property change events are used by various property bindings to keep the bound UI controls in sync with the property, as well as by computed bindings, to support computed values.
 You can also use these notifications to implement your presentation logic independent of any specific UI framework.

 ### Property changes

 Xomega Framework describes the change(s) that occur in data properties using the `PropertyChange` class.
-At its core it constitutes a combination of the flags, with each flag representing a specific property change.
+At its core, it constitutes a combination of the flags, with each flag representing a specific property change.
 This class doesn't provide a public constructor, but it has a number of standard property changes exposed as static constants, as listed below.

 - `PropertyChange.All` - a combination of all changes.
 Used to trigger refresh for all property attributes, e.g. during initialization.
 - `PropertyChange.Value` - a change in property value(s).
 - `PropertyChange.Editable` - a change in property editability.
 - `PropertyChange.Editing` - a change in whether or not the property is being edited.
 - `PropertyChange.Required` - a change in whether or not the property is required.
-- `PropertyChange.Items` - a change in property's list of possible items.
+- `PropertyChange.Items` - a change in the property's list of possible items.
 - `PropertyChange.Visible` - a change in property visibility.
 - `PropertyChange.Validation` - a change in property validation status.